How to Sell on Pinterest in 2026 (Step-by-Step for Beginners)

 But what about non-product pins?

-If you want to drive more sales with Pinterest, you should also consider creating non-product pins to promote your brand.
+If you plan to drive sales with Pinterest, you should also consider creating non-product pins to promote your brand.

 These types of pins can include helpful content, such as blog posts, videos, and other information that is relevant to your business and ultimately drives more users to your online store.